surmwill/recycler_unity/README.md

 public event Action OnRecyclerUpdated
 ```

-Invoked at the end of LateUpdate once scrolling has been handled, and the current viewport of entries is not expected to change (this frame) except through manual user calls (Insert, Delete, etc...).
+Invoked at the end of LateUpdate once scrolling has been handled.
+Here, the current viewport of entries is not expected to change for the remainder of the frame except through manual user calls.
 The state of the entries can be queried here without worry of them changing.

 ## RecyclerScrollRectEntry